flo20/flo20/README.md

 ### Hi there, I'm Florence 👋🏾

-## I am passionate about tech's impact on business and societal development
+I'm a software developer who is passionate about tech's impact on business and creating technology to boost societal development.
+Some technologies I enjoy working with are Javascript and ReactJS.

-- 🧠 I am curious about innovative tech
-- 👩🏾‍💻 I am currently programming with Javascript, together with many other Javascript libraries and frameworks
-- ⚡ Fun fact about me: I love anything that triggers my creativity
+⚡ Fun fact about me: I love anything that triggers my creativity

 <br />